Frequently Asked Questions

 If you need assistance locating a retail pharmacy, please let us know.

 Are there any forms I'll need to fill out before my appointment?

 Yes, there is a Health History Form that you will need to fill out and sign.
 Soon we will have the capability for you to complete this and other forms on-line, but for now, please arrive at least 10 minutes early for your first appointment to allow for completion of this paperwork.
 If you are not yet 18 years of age by the time you arrive at ESU, you must have a parent or guardian complete and sign the form prior to treatment at Health Services.

 Can I charge my medical/prescription bills to my parents or a credit card?

 You are responsible for charges on the day you receive services.
 Our charges are very low and the office visit is discounted.
 If you have a financial emergency on the day you need medical services, please visit with office staff about payment arrangements.
 You may pay with cash, check or we can bill your charges to your student account.

 What is the training/experience of the clinical staff?

 We are very proud of our clinical staff!
 We have combined experience of nearly 150 clinical years!
 You can "meet" us on our Staff webpage.

-Kendall Wright, MD is in Family Practice in Emporia and has been for many years.
-In addition to his private practice, he provides medical supervision of and collaboration with our nurse practitioners and is in the clinic a few hours per month.
-His role at Health Services is primarily supervisory and consultative, but he does occasionally see patients here as well.
+Kendall Wright, MD is a Family Practicioner who recently retired from his private practice in Emporia after many years of serving the community.
+He provides medical supervision of and collaboration with our nurse practitioners and is in the clinic a few hours per month.
+His role at Health Services is primarily supervisory and consultative, but he does see patients here as well.

 Our Clinical Coordinator, Janice Noyes, ARNP, has been a nurse for over 30 years and an Advanced Registered Nurse Practitioner for over 20 years, specializing in Women's Health issues.